marcopeg/amazing-postgresql/projects/queues-in-postgresql/README.md

 2. we flag the picked task with the worker's id
 3. we timeout the worker's `keep alive` and release the related tasks

-> 👉 This is the advanced mechanic usually employed by famous tools such as RabitMQ or Kafka.
+> 👉 This is the advanced mechanic usually employed by famous tools such as RabbitMQ or Kafka.

->
+It works great, but **it requires an explicit SDK** as so to negotiate the WorkerID.

-> It works great, but **it requires an explicit SDK** as so to negotiate the WorkerID.
+In thisproject, I'd like the Worker to only need a Postgres client in order to perform all the functionalities of a proper queue system.

 ### Task Timeout

 1. when we pick a task, we annotate the pick up date
-2. after a while, we reset tasks that are expired by an arbitrary timeout
+2. after an arbitrary timeout, we reset tasks visibility

 > This solution is very simple, but **it requires us to run a batch job** to release tasks that have been not completed in time.

-In order to achieve so, we can introduce a new column `picked_at` in our schema:
+In order to achieve so, we can introduce a new _nullable_ column `picked_at` in our schema:

 ```sql
 CREATE TABLE IF NOT EXISTS "public"."queue_v3" (